Pietot/Lapyrinth/README.md

 maze.generate_image() # optional
 ```

 That's it.
 See, it's very simple.
-You can go with all of these algorithm:
+You can go with all of these algorithms:

 - Kruskal